-The incubation period (the time from exposure to onset of symptoms) of Zika virus infection is not clear, but is typically 2 to 12 days after the mosquito vector bite.
-One out of four infected individuals (20 – 25%) develops symptoms of the disease.
-Among those who do, the symptoms/infection are usually mild and usually resolves within 2 to 7 days.
+The incubation period (the time from exposure to onset of symptoms) of Zika virus infection is not clear but is typically 2 to 12 days after the mosquito vector bite.
+One in four infected individuals (20 – 25%) develops disease symptoms (CDC, 2015).
+Among those who do, the symptoms/infection are usually mild and usually resolve within 2 to 7 days.

 Symptoms of infection with the Zika virus typically include:

 Maculopapular rash - wikipedia.org

 The differential diagnosis of Zika virus infection includes:

 The preliminary diagnosis is based on the patient's clinical features, places and dates of travel and activities.
 Laboratory diagnosis is generally accomplished by testing serum or plasma to detect the Zika virus, viral nucleic acid or virus-specific immunoglobulin M and neutralizing antibodies.